 - full details of the event(s) with dates - The financial value of the loss - measures taken by the trust to prevent recurrence - whether the matter was referred to the police (and if not why) - whether insurance or the RPA have offset any loss

 ESFA may carry out its own investigation into actual or potential fraud, theft or irregularity and they may involve other authorities including the police.
+Any reports on these investigations will be publicised.

 ESFA also publishes guidance on reducing fraud.